 Adjuvant antiandrogen administration can be done for moderate, severe hirsutism and mild hirsutism without adequate hair growth control after 6 months to 1 year of OCP.
 As this drugs have similar efficacy, Androgen Excess and the PCOS Society suggest prescribing finasteride, cyproterone acetate which is not available in the United States, or spironolactone, instead of flutamide when an antiandrogen is needed, due to potential side effects like hepatotoxicity.
 They act by blocking androgens effects over the hair follicle; finasteride also has inhibition of 5 alpha-reductase.

-PCOS affects many organ systems and is best managed by a multidisciplinary team of healthcare professionals.
+PCOS affects many organ systems and is best managed by an interprofessional team of healthcare professionals.
 There is no cure for the disorder, and hence the aim of treatment is to reduce the risk of complications and improve lifestyle.
 A dietary and physical therapy consult are highly recommended as these are considered first-line treatment.
 The women often require a number of medications to manage the hirsutism, anovulation and menstrual irregularities; hence the pharmacist should ensure that the patient is not developing any adverse reactions to these drugs.
 All women with PCOS should be encouraged to exercise as this can reduce insulin resistance, body weight, blood lipids, and glucose; more importantly, exercise also enhances self-esteem.
 Because these women can develop a wide range of complications, close follow up is highly recommended.
 Women with POS are at a high risk for developing gestational diabetes, preeclampsia, and preterm deliveries.
 Finally, all women with PCOS should be encouraged to join a support group to help reduce the stress and boost their confidence.
 (Level V)

 More evidence is accumulating that women with PCOS may be at a high risk for CNS and cardiovascular disease.
 Many of these women have extremely high levels of serum lipoprotein, blood glucose, and cholesterol- which also increase the risk of insulin resistance.
 Women with PCOS may also be at a high risk for endometrial cancer.
 (Level V)